 by Marcelo Fernandes

-Recently the City of Miami denied two lot splitting applications for properties located at 3901 Loquat Ave & 3600 Hibiscus Ave.
-Both I was involved in trying to purchase before they were listed with a realtor.
-In both cases my offer to purchase was less than what the Seller was willing to accept.
-My offer was based on the value of the land to build one home on the site and not subdividing.
+Recently, the City of Miami denied two lot splitting applications for properties located at 3901 Loquat Ave and 3600 Hibiscus Ave.
+I was involved in trying to purchase both of these properties before they were listed with a realtor.
+In both cases my offer to purchase was less than what the seller was willing to accept.
+Continue reading

-Be a part of the upcoming discussion on sustainability architecture and discover how this important topic is impacting the Miami area—and the rest of world.
+Be a part of the upcoming discussion on sustainable architecture and discover how this important topic is impacting the Miami area—and the rest of world.

 The panel discussion and cocktail reception, “Grounded: Sustainable Architecture – Design in Harmony with Nature,” will be presented by ARC+ and Workbench—and Oxford Universal’s very own Marcelo Fernandes will join the event as a panelist.